tsdjs/tsd/readme.md

 }
 ```

-*Default options will apply if you don't override them explicitly.* You can't override the `moduleResolution` option.
+*Default options will apply if you don't override them explicitly.
+You can't override the `moduleResolution` or `skipLibCheck` options.*

 ### Via the CLI